GCP-Architecture-Guides/data-security/README.md

-# 🛡️ Secure Data: The Invisible Data Perimeter
+# 🛡️ Secure data environments in Google Cloud

 ## Overview

-This repository contains a Terraform module to deploy the **"Secure Data: The Invisible Data Perimeter"** reference architecture.
+This repository contains a Terraform module to deploy the **"Secure data environments in Google Cloud"** reference architecture.
 This Proof of Concept (PoC) demonstrates how to secure massive datasets containing Personally Identifiable Information (PII) against accidental exposure, internal misconfigurations, and external exfiltration.

 Standard identity-based access control (IAM) is not enough to secure critical data.
 If a developer accidentally grants public access to a bucket or table, the data is exposed.
 This architecture addresses that risk head-on by creating **hard network perimeters** that explicitly **override** permissive IAM settings.